sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [vicky002/1000-Projects](https://github.com/vicky002/1000_Projects) : Mega List of practical projects that one can solve in any programming language!
 - [reddit.com/r/AppIdeas](https://www.reddit.com/r/AppIdeas/) : A place to discuss ideas for applications, for bored developers.
 - [reddit.com/r/SomebodyMakeThis](https://www.reddit.com/r/SomebodyMakeThis/) : A home for ideas by people who lack time, money, or skills.
+- [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) : A Collection of application ideas which can be used to improve your coding skills

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>